Communities

 @sabbahillel Thanks.
 Yes, I know of the spear version too, but forgot about it.
 But I recall another version that used non-spear torches.

-user8078‭ wrote almost 4 years ago · edited almost 4 years ago
+user8078‭ wrote about 4 years ago · edited about 4 years ago

 @Harel13 Your version is from Pesikta